PurabPatel555/WatchFaces/README.md

 # WatchFaces
-A collection of WearOS WatchFace Backgrounds
+A Collection of WearOS WatchFace Backgrounds